supergiulio2000/expressive-hrbac/README.md

 -   `EmptyParameterError`: When `func` is a string which is empty.
 -   `MissingFunctionError`: If `func` is a string but it is not associated to a function
 -   `NotAFunctionError`: when `func` is not a string and it is not a sync/async function.
 -   `ParameterNumberMismatchError`: when `func` is not a string and it is not a function which takes exactly 2 arguments.

 ## getInstance(label = null)
-Retruns, and create if necessary, an HRBAC instance associated to `label`.
-If `label` is not provided will return, and create if necessary, an HRBAC instance associated to the empty string.
+Returns, and create if necessary, an HRBAC instance associated to `label`.
+If `label` is not provided will return an application-wide singleton.

 **Parameters**:
 -   `label`: (_optional_) [**string**] - label to associate the instance to.
-If not provided will associate instance to empty string.
+If not provided will return an application-wide singleton.

 **Returns**:
--   [**HRBAC**] HRBAC instance associated to `label` is provided or the empty string.
+-   [**HRBAC**] HRBAC instance associated to `label` if provided or  an application-wide singleton.

 **Throws**:
 -   `NullParameterError`: When `role` is null.